NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 It does this by scanning the `PATH` environment variable for plugins whose file name begins with `nuget-plugin-`.
 On Windows, NuGet will look for plugins with a `.exe` or `.bat` extension, whereas on Linux/Mac, it will look for plugins with the executable bit set.
 These plugins are launched in a separate process, which aligns with the current design.
+This approach also supports the development of NuGet plugins in non-.NET languages.
+As long as they follow the naming convention mentioned above, have either the .exe or .bat extension in Windows, and have an executable bit set in Linux/Mac, they will be considered valid plugins.
+However, .NET Tools are the recommended approach for developing NuGet plugins.

 ## Motivation